webgefrickel/webgefrickel.de/public/content/1-contact/contact.en.md

 ## Availability

-I am available for all kinds of projects, small to huge, starting again from January 2018.
+I am available for all kinds of projects, small to huge, starting again from April 2018.